Ever sat down on the couch (or lay down in bed, who are we kidding?) for a Netflix binge and wondered how those captions

-According to the Rev website, their captioner freelancers earn an average of $240/month, and some top earners make almost $1,500/month.
+According to the Rev website, their captioner freelancers earn an average of $240/month, and some top earners make more than $1,500/month.

 The rates per video minute seem low, but experienced closed captioners can definitely take advantage and take on more work, since Rev puts no limit on the projects you can accept.

 This company provides offline captioning of movies, videos, and other pre-recorded programming.

 New hires are brought on as independent contractors, with their pay ranging from $14-$30/hour (according to Glassdoor).

 RNK Productions closes its job hunt every now and then, but they always resume hiring contractors so better bookmark and check back later.

 This company offers closed/real-time captioning, scripting, and foreign subtitles for movies and other programming, including the programming provided through big-name channels such as A&E, Big Fish Entertainment, PBS, and The History Channel.

 Basic and starting captioners make $8/hour (according to Glassdoor).

 You’ll need to fill out a form when sending your application, then wait for someone to contact you.

-There’s no information about rates, even for clients, but you’re guaranteed a legitimate position since Vanan Captioning has been offering voiceover, translation, transcription, subtitling and closed captioning services since 2011.
+There’s no information about rates, but you’re guaranteed a legitimate position since Vanan Captioning has been offering voiceover, translation, transcription, subtitling, and closed captioning services since 2011.

 This company offers captioning services for well-known clients such as Discovery Channel, TLC, Animal Planet, Lifetime, and BBC America.